 Bonuses are usually cash, cash equivalents or prizes.
 You might receive a poker bonus because you registered on-site, because you made a deposit or you climbed up a leaderboard.
 Bonus options are endless, but they’re often a pretty good deal.

-At this point, there is but a single online poker site active in Pennsylvania.
-PokerStars is the worldwide leader for online poker.
+At this point, there are four online poker sites active in Pennsylvania.
+PokerStars is one of the worldwide leaders for online poker.
 BetMGM and Borgata Poker are out to cut into PokerStars business.
 Now, WSOP.com is also in the mix.